Saba-Var/Coronatime/README.md

 yarn install
 ```

-3\. after that you can run Covid Questionaire application from terminal:
+3\. after that you can run application from terminal:

 ```sh
 npm start